 \section{Conclusions}

-In this paper, we explore the impact of CRs on the formation and evolution of cold clouds in the CGM.
-Utilizing the moving-mesh code \textsc{Arepo}, we perform 3D CRMHD simulations of idealized CGM environments.
-These simulations start from initial conditions characterized by an isocooling gas stratification, a turbulent velocity field, a turbulent magnetic field, a realistic gas cooling function, and a global heating function to replicate heating from galactic feedback.
-We incorporate CRs as a constant fraction of the thermal pressure, investigate various CR transport mechanisms, and assess their significance.
-Our key findings are:
+In this paper, we have explored the impact of CRs on the formation and evolution of cold clouds in the CGM.
+Utilising the moving-mesh code \textsc{Arepo}, we performed 3D CRMHD simulations of idealised CGM environments.
+These simulations started from initial conditions characterised by an isocooling gas stratification, a turbulent velocity field, a turbulent magnetic field, a realistic gas cooling function, and a global heating function to replicate heating from galactic feedback.
+We incorporated CRs as a constant fraction of the thermal pressure, investigated various CR transport mechanisms, and assessed their significance.
+Our key findings are outlined as follows:

-\begin{enumerate} \item \textbf{Purely advective CRs} significantly alter the morphology of the CGM.
+\begin{enumerate} \item Purely advective CRs significantly alter the morphology of the CGM.
 The additional non-thermal pressure support from CRs either inhibits the collapse of thermally unstable regions or delays their collapse in comparison to purely thermal scenarios (cf.\ Fig.~\ref{fig:cradv}).
 The strength of this effect is proportional to the initial CR pressure in the simulation.
 However, purely advective CRs represent an academic scenario because realistic CRs are transported down their pressure gradient along magnetic field lines via streaming and diffusion in realistic astrophysical environments.